Xanthan gum: Uses

-Xanthan gum, 1%, can produce a significant increase in the viscosity of a liquid.
+The addition of 1% xanthan gum can produce a significant increase in the viscosity of a liquid.

-In foods, xanthan gum is common in salad dressings and sauces.
+In foods, xanthan gum is a common ingredient in salad dressings and sauces.
 It helps to prevent oil separation by stabilizing the emulsion, although it is not an emulsifier.
-Xanthan gum also helps suspend solid particles, such as spices.
-Xanthan gum helps create the desired texture in many ice creams.
+Xanthan gum also helps suspend solid particles, such as spices, and it helps create the desired texture in many ice creams.
 Toothpaste often contains xanthan gum as a binder to keep the product uniform.
-Xanthan gum also helps thicken commercial egg substitutes made from egg whites, to replace the fat and emulsifiers found in yolks.
+Xanthan gum also helps thicken commercial egg substitutes made from egg whites by replacing the fat and emulsifiers found in yolks.
 It is also a preferred method of thickening liquids for those with swallowing disorders, since it does not change the color or flavor of foods or beverages at typical use levels.
 In gluten-free baking, xanthan gum is used to give the dough or batter the stickiness that would otherwise be achieved with gluten.
-In most foods it is used at concentrations of 0.5% or less.
-Xanthan gum is used in a wide range of food products, such as sauces, dressings, meat and poultry products, bakery products, confectionery products, beverages, dairy products, others.
+In most foods, it is used at concentrations of 0.5% or less.
+Xanthan gum is used in a wide range of food products, such as sauces, dressings, meat and poultry products, bakery products, confectionery products, beverages, dairy products, and others.

 In the oil industry, xanthan gum is used in large quantities to thicken drilling mud.
 These fluids carry the solids cut by the drilling bit to the surface.
-Xanthan gum provides great "low end" rheology.
+Xanthan gum provides improved "low end" rheology.
 When circulation stops, the solids remain suspended in the drilling fluid.
 The widespread use of horizontal drilling and the demand for good control of drilled solids has led to its expanded use.
-It has been added to concrete poured underwater, to increase its viscosity and prevent washout.
+It has been added to concrete poured underwater in order to increase its viscosity and prevent washout.

 In cosmetics, xanthan gum is used to prepare water gels.
 It is also used in oil-in-water emulsions to enhance droplet coalescence.
 Xanthan gum is under preliminary research for its potential uses in tissue engineering to construct hydrogels and scaffolds supporting three-dimensional tissue formation.
+Furthermore, thiolated xanthan gum (see thiomers) has shown potential for drug delivery, since by the covalent attachment of thiol groups to this polysaccharide, high mucoadhesive and permeation enhancing properties can be introduced.

 Shear thinning

 The viscosity of xanthan gum solutions decreases with higher shear rates.
 This is called shear thinning or pseudoplasticity.
-This means that a product subjected to shear, whether from mixing, shaking or chewing will thin.
+This means that a product subjected to shear, whether from mixing, shaking, or chewing, will thin.
+This is similar to the behaviour of tomato ketchup.
 When the shear forces are removed, the food will thicken again.
 In salad dressing, the addition of xanthan gum makes it thick enough at rest in the bottle to keep the mixture fairly homogeneous, but the shear forces generated by shaking and pouring thins it, so it can be easily poured.
 When it exits the bottle, the shear forces are removed and it thickens again, so it clings to the salad.
+The rheology of xanthan aqua solutions become visco-elastic at higher concentrations of xanthan gum in water.